Ratzeburg Test: Elements of the Test

-Ratzburg Test Index Calculation
+Ratzeburg Test Index Calculation

 The subject's height was measured in centimetres from the floor up to the clavicle (just below the neck) and the subjects weight in kilograms.

 Participants were required to score a minimum index value of 20.0 in order to pass to the next stage in the selection process.

 Each element of the test had a specific “constant value”.
 Each empirical value of an element taken for a subject had the respective constant value subtracted to emphasize better scores.